eavonius/powerdelivery/create.markdown

 		<a name="config_layout"><hr></a>
 		<br />
 		<h3>Layout of your configuration files</h3>
-		<p>Configuration files use YAML syntax and most of the settings you use will probably be
+		<p>Configuration files use <a href="https://en.wikipedia.org/wiki/YAML" target="_blank">YAML</a> syntax and most of the settings you use will probably be
 		name/value pairs.
 Remember that these files are only meant to contain settings that are
 		<i>different</i> between your environments.</p>
 		<p>Below is an example of three settings in a build that could deploy a website and a